MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/concepts/ontology.md

 In that case, the ```Marketing Project``` entity would inherit from the ```Project``` entity, i.e. have all of its properties plus more.

-For a practical guide to creating your ontology see [creating your ontology](../creating-your-ontology.md), and for a more in-depth discussion of creating and managing ontologies, see [ontology best practices](../ontology-best-practices.md)
+For a practical guide to creating your ontology see [creating your ontology](../ontology-tutorial.md).